-On the stockings below I’ve used a tree design from felt and buttons.
+On the stockings above I’ve used a tree design from felt and buttons.
 Elsewhere I’ve decorated stockings with snowflake shapes or with the stocking owners name cut from different coloured felt letters.
 But your kids will have no trouble coming up with their own designs.

 I’d love to see what you and your kids make and invite you to post your stockings in the Facebook group.
 And if you have any questions about sewing, the Facebook group is a great place to ask.